ServiceNowDevProgram/example-instancescan-checks/README.md

 ### User table should not be extended
 Check if the User [sys_user] table has been extended.
 This is not recommended and can cause problems when a user needs to be in more than one user table.

+### Store applications on previous version
+This check will provide the list of all the store applications installed in the instance but still on an old version.

 ## Category: Performance

 ### getMessage() called in Client Script